-The evaluators confirmed specific test results from the previous certification procedures BSI-DSZ-CC-0266-2005 and BSI-DSZ-CC-0322-2005 where they could repeat the tests of the developer either using the library of programs and tools delivered to the evaluator or at the developers site and where they performed independent tests to supplement, augment and to verify the tests performed by the developer by sampling.
+The evaluators confirmed test results from the previous certification procedure BSI-DSZ-CC-0322-2005 where they could repeat the tests of the developer either using the library of programs and tools delivered to the evaluator or at the developers site and where they performed independent tests to supplement, augment and to verify the tests performed by the developer by sampling.
 Besides repeating exactly the developers tests, test parameters were varied and additional analysis was done.
 Security features of the TOE realised by specific design and layout measures were checked by the evaluators during layout inspections at that time.
+Re-use of specific tests was possible, since compared to the evaluation of the SLE66CX680PE/m1534a13 1 SLE66CX360PE /m1536a13 (BSI-DSZ-CC-0322) only some components had changed (e.g. blocked ACE and removed RSA2048 library).